PrivateStorageio/ZKAPAuthorizer/CONTRIBUTING.rst

    nix-shell --run 'niv update tahoe-lafs-master --branch master'

 It is also possible to pass ``pull/<pr-number>/head`` to test against a specific PR.

+The Nix package depends on a version of Tahoe-LAFS determined by the "tahoe-lafs" niv entry.
-When feasible we also test against a released version of Tahoe-LAFS.
+When feasible this is a released version of Tahoe-LAFS.
 To update to a new release, run:

 .. code:: shell

    nix-shell --run 'niv update --rev tahoe-lafs-A.B.C tahoe-lafs'

+When it is not feasible to use a released version of Tahoe-LAFS, niv's ``--branch`` or ``--rev`` features can be used to update this dependency.

 .. note::